 In her 63-year reign, Victoria contributed to many significant changes in areas such as education and employment.
-The Victorian age also saw significant change in other areas too, specifically, inventions and discovery and we will be learning about some of these!
+The Victorian age also saw significant change in other areas too, specifically, inventions and discovery so we will be learning about some of these!

-Our topic this term is The Great Barrier Reef.
+Our topic this term is The Great Barrier Reef and the children are already learning quite a bit about it.
 As the largest reef in the world and one which can be seen from space, it’s no wonder that it’s one of the seven natural wonders of the world!

 How long has it been there?